 You may need to work with more than one health care expert for treatment and care.
 They'll join forces to give you the help you need.
 Each member of your team has a special role.
 Some treat or diagnose your illness.
 Others will take care of your physical and emotional needs.

-Doctors and specialists: Your journey probably started with your primary care doctor.
+Doctors: Your journey probably started with your primary care doctor.
 They may have ordered your original screening tests, diagnosed your symptoms, and sent you to a specialist.

 Specialists might include: